Post Vasectomy Semen Analysis

 Firstly, you need to ensure that your doctor has provided you with two completed semen analysis referral forms both indicating a request for a post vasectomy semen analysis.
 You can either produce your samples at Cambridge IVF or, if you live within 30 minutes travel time of Cambridge IVF you have the option to produce the sample at home.
 We will provide you with a suitable sterile container on both occasions when you arrive or you can collect your containers from Cambridge IVF prior to your appointment if you wish to produce at home.
 We will only accept samples produced into our own containers as we know these are fit for purpose and will not compromise the quality of the sample.

-Secondly, you need to ensure that your first sample is produced no earlier than 16 weeks post vasectomy and that your second samples is produced no earlier than 20 weeks post vasectomy.
+Secondly, your sample should be produced no sooner than 12 weeks post vasectomy and that your second samples is produced no earlier than 20 weeks post vasectomy.
 Before you produce the first sample you must ensure that you have ejaculated no less than 20 times following your vasectomy.
 These measures are in place to ensure that we are as likely as possible to be able to give you clearance post vasectomy with as little inconvenience to you as possible.

 Finally, you need to telephone the Andrology Service on 01223 349017 and arrange two appointment times to produce your samples for analysis.
 The first appointment should be no less than 16 weeks following your vasectomy procedure; the second sample should be four to six weeks thereafter.